 Individual therapy is used to address personal issues related to your anxiety and work through the problems it has caused in your life.
 You’ll learn more adaptive ways of coping with your anxiety as well as ways to reduce triggers for anxiety.
 Cognitive behavioral therapy (CBT) is the most effective type of psychotherapy for anxiety as CBT helps to understand the way that negative thoughts can impact behaviors.
 We’ll work with you to challenge these negative thoughts and replace them with more positive ways of seeing the world.

-Group therapy is common type of therapy we use to help you connect with others who are struggling with similar challenges.
+Group therapy is a common type of therapy we use to help you connect with others who are struggling with similar challenges.
 Groups allow you to work together in a social setting to grow, learn, and heal.
-At The Refuge, we offer many different types of groups.
+At our treatment center, we offer many different types of groups.
 Process groups will help you work through challenges with others who have similar problems, while Psycho-educational groups provide information related to anxiety, medication, and co-occurring disorders.
-Groups can help you develop new coping strategies, learning to re-enter social situations, and risk factors for anxiety triggers.
+Groups can help you develop new coping strategies, learning to re-enter social situations and risk factors for anxiety triggers.

-Family therapy is an important aspect of treatment at The Refuge as the support of your loved ones can make a huge difference in your recovery.
-We’ll work with you and your loved ones to help identify ways they can support your recovery, allow your loved ones the chance to express their feelings, and provide your loved ones with referrals to outpatient programs to help with their healing.
+Family therapy is an important aspect of treatment at our center as the support of your loved ones can make a huge difference in your recovery.
+We’ll work with you and your loved ones to help identify ways they can support your recovery, allow your loved ones the chance to express their feelings, and provide your loved ones with referrals.

-As a holistic treatment center, The Refuge offers a number of experiential services designed to complement traditional therapeutic methods.
-Experiential programs may include:
+As a holistic treatment center, The Refuge offers a number of evidence-based services designed to complement traditional therapeutic methods.
+Based on need and availability, these therapeutic methods may include the following:

 - Art therapy